 There are also many crypto hedge funds and venture capital firms that you can invest in to gain blockchain exposure.

-The minimum investment requirement for these types of funds, however, is usually quite high and a large number of funds can be difficult to get into if you are not a high-net-worth individual with connections in the industry.
-Having said that, there are enough crypto funds out there that will allow you to invest, even with smaller capital contributions.
+However, the minimum investment requirement for these funds is usually relatively high.
+Many funds can be challenging to get into if you are not a high-net-worth individual with connections in the industry.
+There are enough crypto funds out there that will allow you to invest, even with smaller capital contributions.

 One of the largest crypto Hedge Funds is PolyChain Capital.
-Founded in 2016, this hedge fund invests in early-stage start-ups focused on blockchain technology in addition to cryptocurrencies.
-However, the current minimum investment is $500,000.
+Founded in 2016, this hedge fund invests in early-stage start-ups focused on blockchain technology and cryptocurrencies.
+However, the current minimum investment is $1,000,000.

 A more affordable alternative is Pantera Capital, which requires a minimum investment of $100,000.
 Founded in 2003, Pantera Capital was initially a traditional hedge fund focused on investing in macro trends.
-The company took a leap to focus on blockchain and cryptocurrency and now has several high-profile institutional backers.
-Other crypto hedge funds worth looking into include Digital Currency Group, Blockchain Capital, and Andreessen Horowitz (a16z).
+The company leaped to focus on blockchain and cryptocurrency and now has several high-profile institutional backers.

 [For more, see our list of bitcoin hedge funds.]